 Investing in real estate investment trusts (REITs) remains an attractive option for income investors.
 Generally, a REIT has a diversified base of cash-generating assets that allows it to generate a steady stream of cash flows.
 As cash flows are stable and predictable, REITs pay dividends to investors that are higher than most other companies in the stock market.

 The best REITs are those that generate outsized returns compared to the broader market.
 It means REITs should help an investor grow long-term wealth via a combination of dividend payouts and capital gains.
+Some Canadian billionaires are active in REIT, so investors are in good company.
 So ideally, REITs need to grow their revenue and earnings consistently that will help them increase dividends over time.

 Before we take a look at the top REITs that Canadians can buy for 2021, it’s imperative to consider a few characteristics that need to stand out for a stock to be attractive.
 These include: